Be a Family History Detective

 You will soon want something more complicated, that will let you include your brothers and sisters, aunts and uncles and cousins.
 Of course you can draw a family tree on a sheet of paper but you may want a programme that will let you add all the information that you collect.
 Although some genealogy software is expensive, there are programmes that you can download for free.
 Before you download anything, make sure that you get the permission of whoever owns the device you are working on.

 We should be able to tell you more about your Braund ancestors and give you plenty of names to add to your tree.

-You will almost certainly belong to one of our Braund branches.
+If you are related to the Braunds, you will almost certainly belong to one of our Braund branches.
 Once you have drawn your first family tree, you are already a family history detective.

 You are an Important part of your own family history.
 You might like to record some facts about yourself.
 This form might help you.